-- Block delivery of course hours 4 hours one afternoon or morning per week (usually Wednesday 9.00-12.00 pm, Wednesday 12.00-3.20 pm, depending on the course) or Friday. - 2.
-Travel to TAFE is provided by a bus. - 3.
+- 1. Block delivery of course hours usually a full day on Wednesday, depending on the course. - 2.
+Travel to TAFE is provided by a bus that leaves school at 7:30am. - 3.
 As with all senior courses, attendance is required at all lessons.
 One missed lesson block (day) equals a week of course content missed.